 The right wallet for you depends on your own circumstances.
-Have you just started trading, or do you already have experience with cryptocurrency?
-Do you want to buy a small amount, or invest a large sum?
-The most user-friendly wallet is an online wallet, but this isn’t the safest option there is.
+The most user-friendly wallet is a mobile wallet, but this isn’t the safest option there is.

-Always write down your recovery seed that consist of 24 words using pen and paper and store it safely.
+Always write down your recovery seed that consists of 12 or 24 words using pen and paper and store it safely and offline.
 This way you will always have access to your wallet.

 Do you have more questions about securing your wallet, or about wallets in general?
 Feel free to contact us, we’re happy to help!